o-jasper/o-jasper-ethereum-scripts/writings/wip/dht-powah.md

 A company may claim its product is good, and put that up to some kind of judge, say that of the customers.
-The layout is forced again, so if the customers say NAY it aint true.
+The layout is forced again, so if the customers say NAY, it aint true.

 In the context of Democracy-DAO, a government can literally be forced to make certain statements on their own public websites.